All three of these: Dybantsa records unique triple-double in win against Eastern Washington

 Midway through the half, Wright III knocked down a 3-pointer, and Aleksej Kostic converted an and-one to make it 96-77 with 7:34 remaining.
 Dybantsa later reached the 30-point mark with a jumper from the elbow.

 BYU opens Big 12 play on Saturday, Jan.
 3, traveling to Manhattan, Kansas, for its first Big 12 conference matchup of the season against Kansas State.
 Tipoff is set for 11:30 a.m.
-MST at Bramlage Coliseum.
-The game will be broadcast on CBS, with live audio available on BYU Radio and live stats online.
+MST at Bramlage Coliseum and will be televised on CBS.